thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 'melissa'.substr(2, 2); // 'li'
 ```

-There are a number of built-in methods associated with strings, some of which are new additions as of ES6.
+There are a number of built-in methods associated with strings.

 ```javascript
 'matt'.toUpperCase(); // 'MATT'